JaneliaSciComp/open-data-flylight/janelia-flylight-color-depth/README.md

 ### Color_Depth_MIPs_For_Download

 This area contains zip archives of alignment imagery.
 The archive file names are freeform.
+Names of files in the archive will start with either a body ID (Hemibrain) or a line (all others).
 Names and descriptions follow.

 #### Brain
 * Gen1_GAL4_R_VT_JRC2018U_PackBits.zip: 55,814 color depth MIPs (CDMs) of the Gen1 GAL4 brain; R and VT lines that are aligned to the JFRC2018 unisex template.